Dynamic programming by polymorphic semiring algebraic shortcut fusion: Theory

 Because the operator $\odot$ does not necessarily have inverses, solutions $m^{\prime}\in\mathbb{M}$ to the equation $m^{\prime}\odot v\left(x\right)=m$ are not necessarily unique.
 However, we can flip this around and instead explicitly compute $m=m^{\prime}\odot v\left(x\right)$ for each $m^{\prime}\in\mathbb{M}$.
-This leads to an obvious iterative algorithm:
+This leads to an obvious iterative algorithm,

-to obtain $c\otimes_{\mathcal{M}}w_{\mathcal{M}}\left(x\right)=z$ at the end of the iteration; here the arrow $\mapsfrom$ denotes setting the variable on the left, to the value on the right, possibly overwriting the previous value of the variable.
-Thus the product (\ref{eq:lift_product-map}) is an inherently $O\left(M\right)$ operation.
-As a result, DP recurrences derived using this simplification will have a worst-case multiplicative increase in time complexity of $O\left(M^{2}\right)$.
+to obtain $u\otimes_{\mathcal{M}}w_{\mathcal{M}}\left(x\right)=z$ at the end of the iteration; here the arrow $\mapsfrom$ denotes setting the variable on the left, to the value on the right, possibly overwriting the previous value of the variable.
+Thus the product (\ref{eq:lift-product-map}) is an inherently $O\left(M\right)$ operation.
+As a result, semiring polymorphic generators modified to produce constrained configurations will have worst-case multiplicative increase in time complexity of $O\left(M^{2}\right)$, if the semiring product $\otimes$ appears in the generator only in terms of the form $u\otimes_{\mathcal{M}}w_{\mathcal{M}}\left(x\right)$.
+This is true, for instance of all \emph{algebraic path problems }\citep{huang-2008} and we will encounter several other examples below.

 If, additionally, the algebra $\mathcal{M}$ has \emph{inverses} (for example, if the algebra is a \emph{group}), on fixing $m$ and $m^{\prime}$, there is a unique (and often analytical) solution to $m^{\prime}\odot m^{\prime\prime}=m$ which we can write as $m^{\prime\prime}=\left(m^{\prime}\right)^{-1}\odot m$.
-This also allows us to simplify the lifted semiring product to the $O\left(M\right)$ computation:
+This also allows us to simplify the lifted semiring product to the $O\left(M\right)$ computation,

 Note that we often have finite groups where we are not interested in defining inverses for all elements, for example where we need $y_{\left(m^{\prime}\right)^{-1}\odot m}$ but $\left(m^{\prime}\right)^{-1}\odot m\notin\mathbb{M}$.
 In that case, setting $y_{\left(m^{\prime}\right)^{-1}\odot m}=i_{\oplus}$ suffices to appropriately truncate the above product.